samuelexferri/gpg-guide/gpg-guide.md

 # gpg> addkey
 # (follow prompts)
 # gpg> save
-# gpg> quit
 ```

-Now we have an OpenPGP key pair with its identity and three subkeys with each a capability.
+Now we have an OpenPGP keypair with its identity and three subkeys with each a capability.

     pub   rsa4096 2020-05-01 [C] [expires: 2021-05-01]
           F4123A7E12AFACB0CEBB584E9016AAAFCA7213FE
     uid   [ultimate] Mario Rossi (Hello World!) <mariorossi@gmail.com>

     sub   rsa4096 2020-05-01 [A] [expires: 2021-05-01]
     sub   rsa4096 2020-05-01 [S] [expires: 2021-05-01]